cvHoughCircles

 name: maxRadius, type: Integer, default: 0

-The maximum radius of detected circles.
-0 means the maximum radius is not limited.
+A value of 0 means the maximum radius is not limited.

 Canny Threshold